 Chairman Harold Frazier

 Great Plains Tribal Chairmen's Association Chairmen Harold Frazier described a "movement" heralding the group as a "true friend" of Indian Country:

-Other leaders echoed Bordeaux sentiment including Yankton Sioux Tribal Chairman Robert Flying Hawk who, along with Bordeaux, was an early supporter of the effort:
+Other leaders echoed Bordeaux sentiment including Yankton Sioux Tribal Chairman Bob Flying Hawk who, along with Bordeaux, was an early supporter of the effort:

 Lower Brule Sioux Tribal President Clyde Estes lauded Flying Hawk's sentiment citing the critical importance of health insurance and the tribes familiarity with the organizers at Dakotans for Health:

-Crow Creek Sioux Tribal Chairman Peter Lengkeek who , like Bald Eagle, is a former combat veteran, agreed:
+Crow Creek Sioux Tribal Chairman Peter Lengkeek who is a former combat veteran, agreed:

 The show of support from Indian Country has been resounding for Dakotans for Health, but it is to be expected said Santee Sioux President Tony Reider:

-Dakotans for Health Co-Founder Rick Weiland was thrilled to see such a strong showing of support from the Association and all sixteen of the tribal chairmen:
+Dakotans for Health Co-Founder Rick Weiland he was thrilled to see such a strong showing of support from the Association and all sixteen of the tribal chairmen.

-The endorsements represent all of the federally recognized tribes in the midwest plains states and come on the heals of several others groups has received from the states spiritual institutions, rural organizing networks, as well as the AFL-CIO.
+The endorsements represent all of the federally recognized tribes in the midwest plains states and come on the heals of several others groups has received from the leadership of the Great Plains Tribal Leader's Health Board, the states spiritual institutions, rural organizing networks, and the AFL-CIO.